SeldonIO/alibi/doc/source/overview/high_level.md

 Note that $\delta$ is constrained to only "take away" features from the instance $x$.
 There is a slightly subtle point
 here: removing features from an instance requires correctly defining non-informative feature values.
 For the [MNIST digits](http://yann.lecun.com/exdb/mnist/), it's reasonable to assume that the black background behind each digit represents an absence of information.
-Similarly, in the case of colour images, you might take the median pixel value to convey no information, and moving away from this value adds information.
-For numerical tabular data we can use the feature mean.
 In general, having to choose a non-informative value for each feature is non-trivial and domain knowledge is required.
 This is the reverse to the [contrastive explanation method (pertinent-negatives)](contrastive-explanation-method-pertinent-negatives) method introduced in the section on [counterfactual instances](#4-counterfactual-instances).